 How do you work out your break-even point?

-Let’s look at the example of the watch making business in more detail:
+Let’s look at the example of the heating engineering business in more detail:

 Fixed costs in the year:

 Van cost: £30,000

 Your breakeven point is FIXED COSTS/(AVERAGE JOB VALUE-AVERAGE VARIABLE COSTS)

 So, this means that you need to do 30 installations at £10,000 average value in the year to breakeven.
 Also your average material cost per job must not exceed £3,000.

 In reality, not all jobs are the same and they will likely vary in invoice value and material costs.
 So in addition to measuring the number of jobs completed, it is also useful to measure the GROSS PROFIT.
 This is the difference between the sales invoice value and the material costs.

 In the example your sales for the year need to be £300,000 (30 x £10,000) and your direct costs need to be £90,000 (30 x £3,000)

 Your financial break-even point is when your gross profit equals your fixed costs.